jschauer1/KeypointSimulation/README.md

 ### Image Quality and Lighting
 - **Check and Adjust Lighting:**
-    - Compare the project's image quality with the provided sample images.
+    - Compare the project's image quality with the provided sample image.
     - If the lighting differs significantly, bake the lighting:
         - Go to `Window > Rendering > Lighting`.
         - Click on "Generate Lighting", this may take a few minutes.